 - MD Anderson Cancer Center Board of Visitors

 - McCombs School of Business, University of Texas at Austin, Dean’s Advisory Counsel

 Certification and Education:

-Linda earned the CERT Certificate in Cybersecurity Oversight from Carnegie Mellon University‘s Software Engineering Institute.
+Linda earned the Climate Leadership Certification from Diligent, the CERT Certificate in Cybersecurity Oversight from Carnegie Mellon University‘s Software Engineering Institute, and is an NACD Board Leadership Fellow.
 She earned a J.D. from The University of Texas School of Law, where she was Managing Editor of the Texas Law Review, and a B.A. from The University of Texas at Austin (Plan II Honors Program).
 Linda was named a Distinguished Alumna of the University of Texas at Austin.